 Online and Monteverde, Puntarenas, Costa Rica.

-To be considered for acceptance into this special section of FOR 365, students must meet the following requirements:
+To be considered for acceptance into this special section of FES365, students must meet the following requirements:

 This course will be an affordable way to knock out some of your required credits, have a meaningful international experience (not a resort vacation) and a good bit of fun, and maybe ignite your inner passion for Natural Resource Conservation.
 Most of the costs of the class and the trip are allowable educational expenses and covered by financial aid.
 Intrigued?
-Contact the instructor Ron Reuter (email@example.com).
+For more information, contact the program leader Ron Reuter.